ankaAR/bestiario5e/_creatures/barovian-witch.md

 armor_class: "10"
 ---

-***Spellcasting.*** The witch is a 3rd-level spellcaster.
+***Lanzamiento de conjuros.*** The witch is a 3rd-level spellcaster.
 Its spellcasting ability is Intelligence (spell save DC 12, +4 to hit with spell attacks).
 The witch has the following wizard spells prepared:

-* Cantrips (at will): mage hand, prestidigitation, ray of frost
+* Trucos (a voluntad): mage hand, prestidigitation, ray of frost

 * 1st level (4 slots): ray of sickness, sleep, Tasha's hideous laughter